Debate over anti-Semitism charges exposes divide in Democratic Party

-WASHINGTON (Reuters) - A debate within the Democratic Party over charges that one of its U.S. House of Representatives lawmakers made anti-Semitic remarks has exposed an ideological and generational rift in the party, prompting a vote condemning bigotry against minorities.
+WASHINGTON (Reuters) - A debate within the Democratic Party over charges that one of its U.S. House of Representatives members made anti-Semitic remarks has exposed an ideological and generational rift in the party, prompting a vote condemning bigotry against minorities.

-Some Democrats, including several U.S. senators who are seeking the party’s 2020 presidential nomination, warned party leaders were playing into Republicans’ hands and had stymied legitimate debate over U.S.-Israel policy.
+Some Democrats, including several U.S. senators who are seeking the party’s 2020 presidential nomination, warned that party leaders were playing into Republicans’ hands and had stymied legitimate debate over U.S.-Israel policy.

-The House, which is controlled by Democrats, will vote Thursday on a broad resolution condemning anti-Semitism, anti-Muslim discrimination and other forms of bigotry.
+The House, which is controlled by Democrats, voted 407-23 on Thursday to approve a broad resolution condemning anti-Semitism, anti-Muslim discrimination and other forms of bigotry.

-The vote comes less than a week after Representative Ilhan Omar, one of the first Muslim women elected to Congress, made statements at a Washington event that were denounced by some as anti-Semitic.
+The vote came less than a week after Representative Ilhan Omar, one of the two first Muslim women elected to Congress, made statements at a Washington event that were denounced by some as anti-Semitic.

 The resolution does not mention Omar by name.
-But Republicans have seized on Omar’s statements, and the resulting intra-party conflict, as a sign the Democratic Party is fractured.
+But Republicans have seized on Omar’s statements and the resulting intra-party conflict as a sign the Democratic Party is fractured.

 Many Democrats, in turn, have said House leaders were cowed by a Republican effort to divert attention from bigotry within their own ranks and that Omar is being held to a different standard.